akshayraj-1/shortnx/README.md

 ```

 **3. Set up the configuration file**
-- Add your MongoDB URI and other required values in the `src/.env.development` or `src/.env.production` file.
+- Add your MongoDB URI and other required values in the `.env.development` (for development) and `.env.production` (for production) file.
 - Add your `Google Client ID`, `Google Client Secret` for the [Google OAuth 2.0](https://developers.google.com/identity/protocols/oauth2) authentication in the `src/.env.development` or `src/.env.production` file.

 ### Run the development server